 "Through this project, NCATS and AstraZeneca have provided us with an incredible shortcut in the drug development process and have accelerated the path to finding a more effective Alzheimer's disease treatment," Strittmatter said.

 In the Phase 2a trial, 152 participants will receive saracatinib or placebo for one year.
 Researchers will assess safety, tolerability and effectiveness of the experimental drug, and they will use brain imaging to visualize the effect of saracatinib on synapse function — the same feature improved by the drug in mice.
 Study investigators currently are enrolling older adults with Alzheimer's disease to participate in the trial and expect to have results in about two years.
-Learn more about the trial via ClinicalTrials.gov or the study website.
+Learn more about the trial via ClinicalTrials.gov.